Tofandel/docker-node-puppeteer/README.md

-# docker-php-node
+# docker-node-puppeteer
-Docker image with PHP and Node
+Docker image with node and chromium